koibots8230/Newbie-Orientation/exercises/MotorsAndEncoders.md

 6. Have it print out its position constantly in teleop
    -  Don't forget to reset the position on teleopInit
 7. Set the position conversion factor to 2
+8. Make sure the code builds
-8. Commit and push your changes
+9. Commit and push your changes